gabbersepp/dev.to-posts/blog-posts/net-internals/how-does-profiler-work/how-does-profiler-work.md

 ![](./assets/wrong-bitness-output.jpg)

-Additionaly we can find an error message in the windows event viewer:
+Additionally we can find an error message in the windows event viewer:

 ![](./assets/wrong-bitness-event.jpg)